ibm-cloud-docs/messages-for-rabbitmq/learn-pricing.md

 Resources | Breakdown | Price
 -------|-------|-------
 1 GB-Month disk | 3 members x 1 GB x $0.58 | $1.74
 1 GB-Month RAM | 3 members x 1 GB x $5 | $15
 {: caption="Table 1.
 Pricing example for three data members" caption-side="top"}

 Total per month = $16.74
 Month Total per hour = $.022/Hour

 All prices here are in US dollars.
-To see pricing in your local currency, you can to use the pricing calculator.
+To see pricing in your local currency, you can use the pricing calculator.
 {: .tip}

 ## IBM Cloud Databases enabled by IBM Cloud Satellite Pricing